In the early 1990s, a young comic named Brad Isaac ran into Jerry Seinfeld at a comedy club.

 - Try it for 30 days.
-If you don’t have easy access to a paper calendar, here’s a printable one courtesy of blogger Karen Kavett.
+If you don’t have easy access to one, here’s a printable paper calendar courtesy of blogger Karen Kavett.

 - If you want some accountability, let me know in the comments and I’ll email you in a month to check in.